Orchestration is just one part of the dataflow equation

 You may want to “just” get an alert telling you which data didn’t arrive at the expected time and which downstream dataflow was affected by that missed SLA.
 As simple as this use case may sound, implementing this in practice, especially at scale, is far from trivial.
 You may end up building a second orchestrator only to incorporate this SLA-based pattern.

 Prefect allows you to combine explicit orchestration rules defined in code with the implicit state of the world outside of Prefect orchestration.

-At Prefect, we want to meet users where they are.
-Many of them have workflows built with a legacy orchestrator, and those workflows can’t be easily migrated.
+Many users have workflows built with a legacy orchestrator, and those workflows can’t be easily migrated.
 Similarly, a common point of friction in large data organizations is that they can’t agree on a single orchestrator.
 As Martin Kleppman put it in Designing Data-Intensive Applications:

 “The difficulty of getting different organizations to agree on anything outweighs most other concerns.”

 Suppose you use Airflow or an in-house orchestrator for existing predictable workflows.
 You can keep using it and observe its health with Prefect.
 For instance, you can emit an event when your Airflow DAG completes, which then triggers a Prefect flow run.